Philosophy 10106: Introduction to metaphysics & epistemology

 - What should I believe?
 Should I only believe what I can prove?
 Should I trust science?
 What should I believe when people disagree with me?

-- How should I live?
+- How should you live?
 Is there a real difference between right and wrong?
 What determines whether something is right or wrong, good or bad?
 What is justice?

 The course is divided into five sections, with each section devoted to one of the big questions listed above.
 At the end of each section of the course, we'll meet for a discussion day, in which the class will break into small groups.
 Part of each discussion day will be devoted to discussion of a film or TV episode which addresses the topic of that section of the course.

 Readings for the course are very short; often they are only 1 or 2 paragraphs.
 They are all available via links from the syllabus.
 You should do the readings before the lecture.
 Rather than spending a lot of time on readings before class, you should spend a lot of time thinking about the material after lecture.

 After each lecture, one or more questions will be added to a web page on which you'll record your developing philosophical views over the course of the semester.
 You should update this "My Philosophy" page after every class meeting.